GroupEat/groupeat-api/app/Orders/docs/main.md

          {
              "errorKey": "missingCustomerInformation",
-             "message": "The attributes [firstName, lastName, phoneNumber] are missing for customer customer #35" }
+             "message": "The attributes [phoneNumber] are missing for customer customer #35" }

 + Response 404